How to Easily Decoupage a Glass Platter

 I can still see that first decoupage project.
 I wish I still had it.

 My mom, who was the first person I ever knew to do DIY projects, made decorative wood purses with leather handles.
-She cut out designs from beautiful paper and glued them to the wood boxes.
+She cut out designs from beautiful paper and glued them to the wooden boxes.

 People would stop her in stores and ask to buy her purses.
 I was with her once in the grocery store when she dumped the contents of her purse into a bag and sold the purse.
 (As a young teen, I was so embarrassed.)